void-xer0rex/xer0rex.com/content/english/about.md

 ---

 ## Bio
 Web Developer and programmer.
 I'm a generalist in practice however canonically I'm a full-stack JavaScript developer with an appreciation for good documentation.
 My offtime I doodle on my notes useing key words as a motif for collage-type art.
-I'm often found haunting online classes that have some relation to porogramming AI or .
+I'm often found haunting online classes that have some relation to porogramming AI.